HACCS

 Contrast Sensitivity Functionality (CSF) is a critical part of vision

-Contrast sensitivity testing provides significant information in relation to a patient’s visual function; information that may overlooked by simply conducting visual acuity tests (black letters on a white screen).
-Evidence suggests that contrast sensitivity testing results are an indicator of real world performance.
+Contrast sensitivity testing provides significant information on a patient’s visual function.
+This information may be overlooked by simply conducting visual acuity tests (black letters on a white screen).
+Moreover, evidence suggests that contrast sensitivity testing results are an indicator of real world performance.

 Our Letter Contrast Sensitivity Testing on the Smart System uses standard Snellen and Sloan Letters presented at contrast levels from 100% to 0.8% contrast.
 The contrast of the monitors are precisely calibrated to give you consistent, repeatable results from visit to visit.
-Unlike competitors’ systems, our protocol gives you the ability to identify the true contrast threshold of your patients, rather than just the smallest letters they can identify at some random contrast level.
+Unlike competitors’ systems, our protocol gives you the ability to identify the true contrast threshold of your patients.
+This is more precise than just the smallest letters they can identify at some random contrast level.

 Scalable letter sizing at varying contrast levels allows for adequate testing of low vision patients.